WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 at startup (like the ASTM file for Raman Wavenumber Correction).
 I have no strong opinion on which is better.

-- ColorNames: a list of named RGB shades that seemed handy (probably not needed)
+- `ColorNames`: a list of named RGB shades that seemed handy (probably not needed)
-- ModelFWHM: probably used to provide default optical resolution for older units before that was calibrated in the EEPROM
+- `ModelFWHM`: probably used to provide default optical resolution for older units before that was calibrated in the EEPROM
-- ModelInfo: metadata about WP models that can't be readily inferred from the EEPROM
+- `ModelInfo`: metadata about WP models that can't be readily inferred from the EEPROM

 ### enlighten.network

 Classes and files used for network communication.
 (Not a big thing in ENLIGHTEN to date.)

-- BLEManager: connect to BLE spectrometers (hasn't been tested in awhile)
+- `BLEManager`: connect to BLE spectrometers (hasn't been tested in awhile)
-- CloudManager: connect to AWS to download XL (Andor) virtual EEPROM files
+- `CloudManager`: connect to AWS to download XL (Andor) virtual EEPROM files
-- UpdateChecker: check for ENLIGHTEN updates?
+- `UpdateChecker`: check for ENLIGHTEN updates?
 I forgot this was here.
 Probably not working...
-- awsConnect: probably used with CloudManager? dunno
+- `awsConnect`: probably used with CloudManager? dunno
-- keys: this file is not checked into the distribution, but must be present when building installers for AWS to work
+- `keys`: this file is not checked into the distribution, but must be present when building installers for AWS to work

 ### enlighten.parser

 These are classes used in loading spectra files.

-- ColumnFileParser: loads column-ordered single-measurement CSV files generated from the "Save" button
+- `ColumnFileParser`: loads column-ordered single-measurement CSV files generated from the "Save" button
-- DashFileParser: loads the older row-ordered CSV files used by Dash (ENLIGHTEN's predecessor)
+- `DashFileParser`: loads the older row-ordered CSV files used by Dash (ENLIGHTEN's predecessor)
-- ExportFileParser: loads the column-ordered "export" multi-measurement CSV files generated from the "Export" button
+- `ExportFileParser`: loads the column-ordered "export" multi-measurement CSV files generated from the "Export" button
-- SPCFileParser: loads Thermo-Galactic GRAMS .SPC files
+- `SPCFileParser`: loads Thermo-Galactic GRAMS .SPC files
-- TextFileParser: loads dirt-simple 2-column x/y files
+- `TextFileParser`: loads dirt-simple 2-column x/y files

+_We need to add a DXFileParser._

 ### enlighten.timing

 These are classes used to control (or monitor) measurement timing.

-- **BatchCollection:** used to configure autonomous measurement "Batches" at some interval, with configured actions to occur before and after each measurement (or each batch)
+- **`BatchCollection`** used to configure autonomous measurement "Batches" at some interval, with configured actions to occur before and after each measurement (or each batch)
-- Ramp: not currently used?
+- `Ramp`: not currently used?
-- RollingDataSet: a data collection which automatically maintains a "moving window" and "current moving average," used for smoothing noisy readings like detector or laser temperature
+- `RollingDataSet`: a data collection which automatically maintains a "moving window" and "current moving average," used for smoothing noisy readings like detector or laser temperature